 How Bedrock Balances CeFi and DeFi

 Bedrock can be used by anyone.
 It was created with the special needs of institutional clients in mind, while not overlooking the retail sector.
 Keeping in mind the ever-tightening regulatory environment, Bedrock strikes a balance between upholding strict regulatory standards and allowing anonymity for individual stakers who simply want to participate in DeFi.
 Bedrock was thoughtfully designed to be geared toward those looking for maximum capital efficiency using crypto-native yield, but who do not want to run their own validator nodes or worry about regulations and compliance.
-With that in mind, the trifecta that makes up Bedrock is security, transparency, and compliance.
+With that in mind, the trifecta that makes up Bedrock is security, transparency, and decentralization.

 Bedrock was built to be the first liquid staking protocol to be compatible with secret shared validator (SSV) technology.
 This splits the validator key among several non-trusting nodes, thus increasing decentralisation, fault-tolerance, and security within the protocol.
 Additionally, hybrid cloud architecture and backup nodes are employed to ensure the avoidance of a single point of failure.
 There are also 24/7 monitoring systems put in place to ensure nodes are always online.
 The Bedrock protocol has also been audited by Peckshield – an industry-leading audit firm.

 In addition to being audited by Peckshield, the Bedrock protocol is also open-source and available for anyone to view and audit for themselves.
 All minting to uniETH and any future uniTOKENS will be done on-chain and is easily verifiable through Etherscan.
 On the users’ side, anyone can see how much they’ve staked, their rewards, and view anything they’d like about Bedrock’s smart contract or the uniETH token on-chain or via their Bedrock dashboard.